imosudi/Traffic-Flow-Simulation-Using-Agent-Based-Modelling/create_visualise_road_networks.md

 Run netconvert from your terminal or command prompt:

-netconvert -n nodes.nod.xml -e edges.edg.xml -o mynet.net.xml
+netconvert -n nodes.nod.xml -e edges.edg.xml -o basic_net.net.xml
 This creates mynet.net.xml — the SUMO network file.

-✅ Option 2: Visualise the Network Using sumo-gui
+# Visualise the Network Using sumo-gui
 After generating the network, you can open it visually:

 1. Open SUMO GUI